Article - Health - General

 (ii) Is signed and submitted by a physician, psychologist, clinical social worker, licensed clinical professional counselor, clinical nurse specialist in psychiatric and mental health nursing, psychiatric nurse practitioner, licensed clinical marriage and family therapist, health officer or designee of a health officer, or peace officer.

-(2) After a peace officer takes the emergency evaluee to an emergency facility, the peace officer need not stay unless, because the emergency evaluee is violent, a physician asks the supervisor of the peace officer to have the peace officer stay.
+(3) After a peace officer brings the emergency evaluee to an emergency facility, the peace officer need not stay unless, because the emergency evaluee is violent, emergency facility personnel ask the supervisor of the peace officer to have the peace officer stay.

-(4) If a physician asks that a peace officer stay, a physician shall examine the emergency evaluee as promptly as possible.
+(5) If emergency facility personnel ask that a peace officer stay, a physician shall examine the emergency evaluee as promptly as possible.

 (b) (1) If the petition is executed properly, the emergency facility shall accept the emergency evaluee.